sophiehicks1/workflow.vim/README.md

 This sets up an autocmd which uses pandoc to regenerate an html version of the current file every time the file is saved.

+## Setting up workflow specific mappings

+You can also set up workflow specific mappings, which are added as buffer local mappings at the same phase as any onload hooks.
+Here's a slightly contrived example.

+    "Journal": {
+                 'root': '~/journal/posts',
+                 'date': 1,
+                 'ext': 'md',
+                 'nmap': {
+                   '<C-w><C-c>': ':!wc -w %<CR>'
+                 },
+                 'autocmd': {
+                   'BufWritePost': 'call PandocPreview("~/Desktop/out.html")'
+                 }
+               }

+Hopefully this is pretty obvious.
+Whenever you open a file using the `:Journal` command, the resulting buffer will have a mapping in normal mode which counts the number of words in the file.
+This also works with 'imap', 'inoremap', 'nnoremap', 'cmap' and 'cnoremap'.

 ## Templates

 You can also define a template for a newly created workflow file.
 To do this, first create a